techbrett/OfficeDocs-SkypeForBusiness/Teams/app-ownership-tdp.md

 * Take over the ownership of an app and add other developers as owners.
 * Import the app if it was created outside of Developer Portal or was deleted from the portal.

-This helps another developer to work on the app and manage it thereby maintaining business continuity.
+The above tasks help admins to let another developer work on the app and manage it, hence maintaining business continuity.

 ## Admin takes ownership of a custom app

 Your organization can use a custom app that is available just within your org and not on the Teams store.
-It is created for and managed within your org.
+It's created for and managed within your org.
 Admins can take ownership of a custom app in the following scenarios:

 * Custom app that is available in the portal.